 What To Expect From Surgery To Expose & Bracket An Impacted Tooth

 You can expect a limited amount of bleeding from the surgical sites after surgery.
-Although there will be some discomfort after surgery at the surgical sites, most patients find Tylenol or Advil to be more than adequate to manage any pain they may have.
-Within two to three days after surgery there is usually little need for any medication at all.
-There may be some swelling from holding the lip up to visualize the surgical site; it can be minimized by applying ice packs to the lip for the afternoon after surgery.
+Although there will be some discomfort and swelling, most patients find Tylenol or Advil are sufficient for pain management.
+By three days post-surgery, most patients discontinue the use of their pain medication.
 A soft, bland diet is recommended at first, but you may resume your normal diet as soon as you feel comfortable chewing.
-It is advised that you avoid sharp food items, like crackers and chips, as they will irritate the surgical site if they jab the wound during initial healing.
-Your doctor will see you seven to ten days after surgery to evaluate the healing process and make sure you are maintaining good oral hygiene.
-You should plan to see your orthodontist within 1-14 days to activate the eruption process (applying the proper rubber band to the chain on your tooth).
+It is advised that you avoid sharp food items, like crackers and chips, as they can irritate the surgical site during initial healing.
+Your doctor will see you 7-10 days after surgery to evaluate the healing process and make sure you are maintaining proper oral hygiene.
+You should plan to see your orthodontist within 1-14 days to activate the eruption process (applying the proper rubber band to the chain on your tooth to create movement).

 As always, your doctor is available at the office and can be contacted after hours if any problems should arise after surgery.
-Simply call Dallas Surgical Arts at Dallas Surgical Arts Phone Number 972-776-4888 if you have any questions.
+Simply call Dallas Surgical Arts at (972) 914-3660 today.

 Your comfort and care is at the top of our list.
 Our team makes it a point to provide each patient with top notch care.